stat6250-w18/course-questions-wiki/week-04/README.md

 - Question (ldeng11−stat6250): When you use VALUR statement, does the format saved permanently to the dataset?
 - *Question* (jcanfield3-stat6250): Who do character variables require a '$' to be assigned formats?
 - *Question* (akrishnamurthy-stat6250): How should format name be defined for character and numeric data ?
+- Question (nshrivastava2-stat6250): SAS stores date values as the number of days between January 1, 1960, and a specific date.
+How one can report the date more meaningful and recognisable?